wp-plugins/elastic-theme-editor/readme.txt

 === Elastic Theme Editor ===
 Contributors: koopersmith
-Tags: elastic, theme, editor, framework, elastictheme, wysiwyg, gsoc Requires at least: 2.8
+Tags: elastic, theme, editor, engine, framework, elastictheme, wysiwyg, gsoc Requires at least: 2.9
 Tested up to: 3.0-alpha
-Stable tag: 0.0.2.9
+Stable tag: 0.0.3.0

-An interactive theme editor for the WordPress Admin.
+A interactive theme editor and theme engine for WordPress.

 == Description ==

-Elastic is an interactive theme editor for the WordPress Admin.
+Elastic is a theme engine and interactive theme editor for WordPress.

+= IMPORTANT =
-**Elastic is still in development**: we try and keep Elastic as bug free as possible, but if you encounter any errors, let us know!
+**Elastic is still in development and we do not recommend that you use Elastic themes on live websites.** We try and keep Elastic as bug free as possible, but if you encounter any errors, let us know!

+Developers, please note that Elastic has an evolving API that is *not backwards compatible* with previous versions.

-= Features =
+= Features For Users =

 * **Infinite theme arrangements:** Drag-and-drop makes themes easy to customize.
 * **Custom fonts:** Preview your selections with the detailed typography editor.
 * **Grid-based** for easy organization. **Custom grids** for flexibility.
 * **Portable:** Share your themes with anyone!
 Elastic creates a standard WordPress theme.
-* **Theme Framework:** For theme developers, the editor is just the beginning—Elastic themes are based on the powerful Elastic theme framework.
 * *Many more coming soon!*

+= Features For Developers =
+* **Theme Engine:** For theme developers, the editor is just the beginning—Elastic themes are based on the powerful Elastic theme engine.

 == Installation ==